-- Creating a Backup of the root.sh Script Oracle recommends that you back up the root.sh script after you complete an installation. - About Installing Oracle Autonomous Health Framework Oracle Autonomous Health Framework is pre-installed with Oracle Database. - Creating a Fast Recovery Area During an Oracle Restart installation, you can create only one disk group.
+- Creating a Backup of the root.sh Script Oracle recommends that you back up the root.sh script after you complete an installation. - About Installing Oracle Autonomous Health Framework Install the latest version of Oracle Autonomous Health Framework to perform proactive heath checks and collect diagnostics data for the Oracle software stack. - Creating a Fast Recovery Area During an Oracle Restart installation, you can create only one disk group.
 During an Oracle Clusterware installation, you can create multiple disk groups.
-If you plan to add an Oracle Database for a standalone server or an Oracle RAC database, then you should create the fast recovery area for database files. - Checking the SCAN Configuration The Single Client Access Name (SCAN) is a name that is used to provide service access for clients to the cluster. - Setting Resource Limits for Oracle Clusterware and Associated Databases and Applications
+If you plan to add an Oracle Database for a standalone server or an Oracle RAC database, then you should create the fast recovery area for database files. - Checking the SCAN Configuration The Single Client Access Name (SCAN) is a name that is used to provide service access for clients to the cluster.
+Because the SCAN is associated with the cluster as a whole, rather than to a particular node, the SCAN makes it possible to add or remove nodes from the cluster without needing to reconfigure clients. - Setting Resource Limits for Oracle Clusterware and Associated Databases and Applications

-After you have completed Oracle Grid Infrastructure installation, you can set resource limits in the Grid\home/crs/install/s\crsconfig\nodename\env.txt file.
+After you have completed Oracle Grid Infrastructure installation, you can set resource limits in the Grid home/crs/install/s crsconfig nodename env.txt file.